Associate Professor Emerita

-As an assistant professor of anesthesia, Dr. Cheryl Blaze specializes in anesthesia and pain management at the Cummings School of Veterinary Medicine.
+As an associate professor emerita of anesthesia, Dr. Cheryl Blaze specializes in anesthesia and pain management at the Cummings School of Veterinary Medicine.
 She sees patients from the school's Foster Hospital for Small Animals and Hospital for Large Animals, as well as occasional cases from the Wildlife Clinic or Area Zoos.
-In addition to her clinical responsibilities, she lectures to students, leads laboratory learning and participates in research on anesthesia-related topics.
+In addition to her clinical responsibilities, she lectures to students, leads laboratory learning and is involved in anesthesia resident training.
 She is board-certified by the American College of Veterinary Anesthesiologists.

 Growing up on a beef cattle property in tropical Australia, Dr. Blaze and her family were a long distance from a veterinary clinic.
 As such, animals that fell ill had to be treated on-site without a veterinarian’s attention, which developed her interest in this profession.
 After earning a BVSc from the University of Queensland, Australia, Dr. Blaze went on to Duke University and, later, San Diego State University for a PhD and an MBA, respectively.

 She was drawn to the Northeast and a position at Tufts provided the perfect mix of teaching, research and service.
 In addition to the interesting caseload at Tufts, she enjoys working with students to help them develop skills so they can become confident with anesthesia.
 She is gratified to see them graduate ready to put their training to good use right away.

 Dr. Blaze has received several awards including the Norden Distinguished Teacher Award from Tufts in 2008, the MVMA Distinguished Service Award in 2013, and the Exceptional Service Award from Tufts in 2014.
 She has volunteered on local building projects with Habitat for Humanity and enjoys travel, gardening and outdoor work, swimming, snorkeling and hiking.

 - MBA - San Diego State University - 2001